 Mother Butterfly (6a+) – A great warmup.

 Elephant Man (6b+) – The best 6b+ you’ll ever climb.
 A pocketed crack that gives you lots of hands, but your feet are a different story.
 Super.

 Buffalo Love (7a+) – A Dihedral crack leads to a slabby face up top.
 Excellent.

 Prayer of the Mantis (7b) – Arete climbing at its finest.
 Thin and technical.

 Hidden Valley Rock Climbing – Cat Ba Island Vietnam

 The second biggest crag on Cat Ba.
 This has a nice range of climbing suitable for everyone.
 Make sure to get your pass from Mr Zoom at Cat Ba Climbing!

-The climbing here is characteristic of the rest of Cat Ba, featured vertical faces and powerful overhangs.
-Bring your bug repellent, the mosquitos can be oppressive, especially after a rainstorm.
+The climbing here is characteristic of the rest of Cat Ba, featuring vertical faces and powerful overhangs.
+Bring your bug repellent because the mosquitos can be oppressive, especially after a rainstorm.

 Monocle Man (7a+) – Starts vertical with the technical crux down low, finishes with a steep pumpfest!

 Green Lungs (5c+) – Probably the best warm up around.
 Very fun.